BluePat/SICP/1_Building_Abstractions_with_Procedures/README.md

 # Building abstractions with procedures

-## Computational processes manipulate data.
+## Computational processes manipulate data
 - Process is an abstraction.
 	- Representing **active** manipulator.
 	- Descriptions of rules for manipulating data.